By Patrick Hunt –

 In the manner he has shown Cain and his family, Cormon has also absorbed then-common perceptions of the nascent science of paleoanthropology with Neanderthal and Cro-Magnon archaeological discoveries and the cave dwellers of Lascaux and Abri de La Madeleine across the Dordogne.
 Cain’s heavy stone axe hanging from his girded waist may also allude to the murder weapon with which he slew his brother Abel.
 The biblical passage names Cain’s offspring but not his wife and none of Cormon’s dour family of Cain looks even remotely happy.
 Even the matriarch on the litter, presumably Cain’ s wife in whose lap her grandchildren children slumber from the seemingly perpetual life on the run, has her face darkened in shadow.
 Such shadows are due not just to the oblique light from the left that deepens all the wanderers’ shadows running before them; they may also be shadows that embody the curse of Cain like the Furies of ancient Greek tragedy who pursued homicide and drove humans mad.

 It may be ironic that two of Cormon’s pupils from his Paris atelier are so much more well-known than he is: Vincent Van Gogh and Henri de Toulouse-Lautrec, both of whom studied with him around a year (circa 1882); plus some of Toulouse-Lautrec’s 1880’s changing styles show Cormon’s influence.
-Carmon’s Cain is haggard and haunted by bloodguilt just as Hugo writes, the fugitive whose “divine mark” as it is often extrapolated from the biblical text may not be visibly obvious: 4:15 “Then the Lord put a mark on Cain so that no one who found him would kill him. ” Cain’s homicidal flight to the Land of Nod east of Eden – Nod is the antithesis of a garden here in the painting – suggests that even the earliest records of human clans maintained taboos against natal family violence and fratricide.
+Cormon’s Cain is haggard and haunted by bloodguilt just as Hugo writes, the fugitive whose “divine mark” as it is often extrapolated from the biblical text may not be visibly obvious: 4:15 “Then the Lord put a mark on Cain so that no one who found him would kill him. ” Cain’s homicidal flight to the Land of Nod east of Eden – Nod is the antithesis of a garden here in the painting – suggests that even the earliest records of human clans maintained taboos against natal family violence and fratricide.
 The family clan was the first political unit just as Aristotle wrote; if one is not safe within the sacred enclosure of family, one is not safe at all.
-Cormon’s grim glimpse of human prehistory portends that there was no mythic Golden Age and that humanity would not be celebrating an auspicious beginning.
+Cormon’s grim glimpse of human prehistory portends that there was no blissful and innocent Golden Age other than in myth and that humanity would not be celebrating an auspicious beginning.